moklick/howto-fisbroker/README.md

 #### Load data with QGis

   1. **Download WFS client plugin.** You can install it via QGis by this steps: 'Plugins' -> 'Manage and Install Plugins...' -> search for 'wfs' -> choose 'WFS 2.0 Client' -> 'Install Plugin'
   2. **Download Geodata.** Open the plugin by clicking on 'Web' -> 'WFS 2.0 Client' -> 'WFS 2.0 Client'.
-Type in an url of an WFS.
+Type in an url of a WFS.
 For example : http://fbinter.stadt-berlin.de/fb/wfs/geometry/senstadt/re_hausumringe.
 Click on 'Get Capabilities'.
 After that you can define a bounding box, a feature limit and a SRS (spatial reference system).
 For the datasets of houses you must choose featureCount = '550000' and SRS = 'EPSG:4258'.
   3. **Save as shapefile**